Jordyn Woods Catches Shade In New Instagram Snap, Tells Followers To ‘Take It Easy’

 “Girl, you know how long ago that was?
 Stop bringing that sh*t up,” stated another fan, directing this demand, along with two frustrated happy-faced emoji, to Jordyn’s post.

-All of these remarks, both good and bad, appeared on her most recent social media upload as the beautiful woman rocked dozens of skinny braids along with minimal make-up and some extra lashes.
+All of these remarks, both good and bad, appeared on her most recent social media upload, as the beautiful woman rocked dozens of skinny braids along with minimal makeup and some extra lashes.

 Meanwhile, during an interview with Teen Vogue on August 22, Jordyn opened up about how much her life changed after the Tristan Thompson incident came out into the open.

-“What followed was a media storm, a tell-all interview, public name-calling, and what seemed to be a dramatic falling-out with the Kardashian/Jenner family.”
+“What followed was a media storm, a tell-all interview, public name-calling, and what seemed to be a dramatic falling-out with the Kardashian/Jenner family,” Teen Vogue reported.

 On a personal level, Jordyn starting having trust issues after the Tristan Thompson scandal reportedly took place.
 Because of that, the Southern Californian stayed in and kept to herself.

-However, for this young woman, the good part about isolating was that she began to take an interest in a bunch of hobbies that she pursued with her sister and her mom.
+However, for this young woman, the good part about isolating herself was that she began to take an interest in a bunch of hobbies that she pursued with her sister and her mom.

-Among those hobbies, she began doing puzzles, painting, playing piano and even crocheting, the latter of which she said she did not enjoy.
+Among those hobbies, she began doing puzzles, painting, playing piano, and even crocheting, the latter of which she said she did not enjoy.

-Jordyn also said that as an aspiring actress, she decided to catch up on her movie-watching.
+Jordyn also said that, as an aspiring actress, she decided to catch up on her movie-watching.
 She pointed out that you don’t have to do just one thing when it comes to what you love, adding that she had also started journaling more than ever during this difficult time.

 During this time of reflection, Jordyn Woods said she has seen an increase of direct messages making their way into her inbox.
 Those personal offerings seemed to give some sort of comfort.